loicsander/Robofont-scripts/PenBallWizard/README.md

 If you provide pens, they should work according to this pattern: ```pen = MyFilterPen(otherPen, **arguments)```, if you want to use a pen that doesn’t receive another pen as argument, you should provide an intermediary function that handles the pen and returns a filtered glyph.

+You can find pens to get started with [here](https://github.com/loicsander/RobofabPens).

 ## Usage

 **Single filter**